Are you currently seeing clients for teletherapy sessions?

 Is there parking nearby?

 Yes, there is plenty of free parking throughout The Commons, including a large parking lot directly in front of my building.
-Parents can feel free to enjoy a coffee at one of the many coffee shops in the Commons or take a walk on the beautiful hiking trails behind my office while their child is in session.
+Parents can feel free to enjoy a coffee or treat at one of the many coffeeshops and restaurants in the Commons, browse through the Village shops, or take a walk on the beautiful hiking trails behind my office while their child is in session.